NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Shrink preview that shows a rough approximation of what the arena will be like at what time during the spawnset
 - Easily replacing the currently active spawnset in the game
 - Downloading and importing spawnsets directly from https://devildaggers.info

-Devil Daggers Survival Editor is a .NET WPF application built using Visual Studio 2017.

 ## System requirements